What is OT?

 Graduated from Keuka College in 2004 and has worked in a variety of settings.
 She has a strong background in fine motor skill and sensory training with all ages.
 She has three young boys of her own.

-Graduated from the University of Southern California in 2004 where she completed focused coursework in sensory integration.
-She has worked in a variety of settings and has a strong background in group treatment.
-Miel has two young boys and a teenage stepdaughter.
+Graduated from Ohio University with a BA in Psychology, then completed her MA in Occupational Therapy at the University of Southern California with focused coursework in sensory integration.
+Miel has a strong background in mental health and group treatment.
+She also has two young boys and a teenage stepdaughter.